ChotoTheBright/ChocolateQuake/README.md

 Final notes, this repo does not contain any .pak files, those must be obtained independently.
 It is also not intended to be an advanced source port, rather a learning tool for building and compling your own version of the original software, without the snags and pitfalls that the original code brings today.

+Released with thanks & acknlowledgement to Philip Buuck for the original project and for ID Software for creating Quake in the 90s.

 ChotoTheBright - October 2022